ibm-cloud-docs/cis/deploy-rule-sets.md

 ### Listing managed rulesets from the API
 {: #api-list-rule-sets}

-To list all zone managed rulesets from the API, run the following command:
+To list all zone-managed rulesets from the API, run the following command:

 ```sh
 curl -X GET \